 The problem is debt, which cannot be paid

-Leaving aside that there is no political will to even attempt it—most people seem happy to borrow more to spend more—it isn’t even mathematically possible. $28 trillion is an additional debt burden of about $280,000 on each and every person who works in the private sector.
+Leaving aside that there is no political will to even attempt it—most people seem happy to borrow more to spend more—it isn’t even mathematically possible. $28 trillion is an additional debt burden of about $280,000 for every person who works in the private sector.
 This is on top of their respective burdens of state government debt, county, city, and municipal water district, plus corporate, business, home, car, credit card, and student loan debt.

 That the debt is unpayable may be obvious, but the endgame is not obvious at all.
 At first glance, it looks like the government will default.
-However, as the issuer of its own currency—and the world’s reserve currency at that — there is no reason to default.
+However, as the issuer of its currency—and the world’s reserve currency at that — there is no reason to default.

 The government can always get as many dollars as it needs.
 It can always sell more bonds.